Recognising and treating heat stroke in dogs

 If the heat stroke has progressed so far that your pet is unconscious, you should take the following measures:

-• Off to the vet!
-Wrap your dog in cool cloths and drive immediately to the vet or directly to a veterinary hospital if his condition is stable.
+- Off to the vet!
+It is best to wet your dog to the skin with cold (not ice-cold!) water and immediately drive to the vet or directly to a veterinary clinic if his condition is stable.
 Cool your four-legged friend as much as possible during the journey.
-The vet can treat him with medication and bring him back to full health.
+To keep the air moving, you can switch on the air conditioning or open the window.
+The vet can provide him with medication and fully revitalise him.

 Consequences of heatstroke in dogs: What can happen?